 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check your progress closely while you are using tiotropium and olodaterol to see if it is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-tiotropium and olodaterol should not be used if you are having a severe asthma or COPD attack, or if symptoms of a asthma or COPD attack has already started.
+Tiotropium and olodaterol should not be used if you are having a severe asthma or COPD attack, or if symptoms of an asthma or COPD attack has already started.
 Your doctor may prescribe another medicine for you to use in case of an acute COPD attack.
 If the other medicine does not work as well, tell your doctor right away.

 Talk with your doctor or get medical care right away if:

 - Your symptoms do not improve after using tiotropium and olodaterol or if they become worse.